Applications now open for 2026 artist residencies!

-From textile arts to creative non-fiction, traditional music and dance, documentary photography, theatre arts, and more, this year we're looking for all kinds of creative folks whose locus of creation is primarily centered outside traditional academic and institutional structures of support.
-Find more weedsy details about the program and application process in our FAQs below,.
+From textile arts to creative non-fiction, traditional music and dance, documentary photography, theatre arts, podcasting, TV writing, cartooning, puppetry, and more, we're looking for visionary folk artists and culture-makers working in any medium, whose locus of creation is primarily centered outside traditional academic and institutional structures of support.

 We look forward to seeing your work!